allenai/allenact/docs/howtos/defining-an-experiment.md

     ...
 ```

-Alternatively, we could use a more complicated pipeline that includes dataset aggregation
+Alternatively, we could use a more complex pipeline that includes dataset aggregation
 ([DAgger](https://www.cs.cmu.edu/~sross1/publications/Ross-AIStats11-NoRegret.pdf)).
 This requires the existence of an
 expert (implemented in the task definition) that provides optimal actions to agents.
 We have implemented such a
 pipeline by extending the above configuration as follows